-Healthy = happy
+Healthy = Happy

-Whether it’s running around the garden, playing in the park, or swimming lessons, keeping your young ones physically active is crucial to development.
+Whether it’s running around the garden, playing in the park, or doing swimming lessons, keeping your young ones physically active is crucial to development.
 But with reports suggesting that only one in three children is active every day, how can we incorporate more exercise into our children’s daily routines?

 From walking the dog to biking to school, it’s easier than you might think to get your kids active.